-- 1. Unit Types: The distribution of dwelling unit types that meet the deed restricted affordable unit requirements of this section shall be as follows: - Single Family: In single family detached dwelling unit developments, the required on-site permanently affordable units shall also be single family detached units. - Mixed Unit Type: In developments where there is a mix of two or more unit types: single-family detached units, attached units, multi-family apartment units, or other dwelling unit types, the required on-site deed restricted units shall be comprised of the different unit types in the same proportion as the market rate dwelling units within the development. - Alternative Distribution Ratios: Different unit distribution among the deed restricted affordable unit types may be permitted if doing so would accomplish additional benefits or result in a better design than not using the distribution of units provided for in this section.

-2. Minimum Sizes for Deed Restricted Units: In order to assure livability, the net livable square footage for affordable units shall be as follows:
+- A. Unit Types: The distribution of on-site dwelling unit types that meet the deed restricted affordable unit requirements of this section shall be as follows: - Single-Family: In developments where only single-family detached dwelling units are being produced, the required on-site Affordable Unit Equivalents shall also be singlefamily detached dwelling units.

+- Multi-Family: In developments where only multi-family buildings are being produced, the required on-site Affordable Unit Equivalents shall also be within the multi-family building or buildings. - Mixed: In developments where there is a mix of dwelling unit types such as: detached single-family, townhomes, duplexes or attached single-family, or multi-family condominium or apartment buildings, or other types of units, the required on-site Affordable Unit Equivalents shall also be a mix in the same proportion as the market rate dwelling units. - Alternative Distribution Ratios: Different unit distribution among the Affordable Unit Equivalents may be permitted on a case-by-case basis if doing so would accomplish additional benefits or result in a better design than not using the distribution of units provided for in this section. - B. Minimum Square Footage Standards: In order to assure livability, the standard net livable square footage for affordable units shall be as follows:

-Dormitory 150 square feet Single Room Occupancy 275 square feet Studio 400 square feet
+Dormitory 150 square feet

+Single Room Occupancy 275 square feet

+Studio 400 square feet

-One Bedroom 650 square feet Two Bedroom 900 square feet
+One Bedroom 650 square feet

+Two Bedroom 900 square feet

 Three Bedroom 1,150 square feet

 Four Bedroom 1,400 square feet